publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptA/m__us_usc_t21_s353.md

     (c) __Sales restrictions__

         (1) No person may sell, purchase, or trade or offer to sell, purchase, or trade any drug sample.
-For purposes of this paragraph and subsection (d) of this section, the term “drug sample” means a unit of a drug, subject to subsection (b) of this section, which is not intended to be sold and is intended to promote the sale of the drug.
+For purposes of this paragraph and subsection (d), the term “drug sample” means a unit of a drug, subject to subsection (b), which is not intended to be sold and is intended to promote the sale of the drug.
 Nothing in this paragraph shall subject an officer or executive of a drug manufacturer or distributor to criminal liability solely because of a sale, purchase, trade, or offer to sell, purchase, or trade in violation of this paragraph by other employees of the manufacturer or distributor.

         (2) No person may sell, purchase, or trade, offer to sell, purchase, or trade, or counterfeit any coupon.
-For purposes of this paragraph, the term “coupon” means a form which may be redeemed, at no cost or at a reduced cost, for a drug which is prescribed in accordance with subsection (b) of this section.
+For purposes of this paragraph, the term “coupon” means a form which may be redeemed, at no cost or at a reduced cost, for a drug which is prescribed in accordance with subsection (b).

         (3)